gibbs-hmm/Reproducibility/README.md

 •	`ps`: The fraction of experiments expected to successfully yield either a positive or negative result (1−ps is the fraction of experiments expected to fail due to failure of primers, etc...)

 •	`Nper`: The number of simulations per replicate number.
 Nper = 3,000 gives tight error bars, but is extremely slow, and only feasible if multiple processors are available to run simulations in parallel.
-To take advantage of parallel computing, uncomment lines 16, 17, and 33, Comment line 30.
-Chane line 16 to the number of processors you wish to use.
+To take advantage of parallel computing, , uncomment lines 16, 28, 104, and 105, Comment line 29.
 See the `parpool` help file for more details.

 The middle three “expected” values will typically be based on the previous experience of the investigators.